rhysstever/Eona/Adventures/Campaigns/Whispers In Opira/Session Notes/Session 4 - Pieces Coming Together.md

 - R goes to see the bodies of Valor and Yolanda
 - R freaks out about the situation, then reveals the note he found: **Warning Clue**
 - Xerthanos and Sontar talk to their elders again, Ailin recognizes the name 'Folen' as the preparation mage" Folen Carro
-	- They relay who Folen is to the Yhorian Empire group
+	- They relay who Folen is to the [[Yhorian Empire]] group

 ## Behind the Scenes
-- Morning: Thestros receives a reply to his letter (no return address): see **Kill Report** in [[Clues]] for contents if stolen, places it in his desk in his study
+- Morning: Thestros receives a reply to his letter (no return address)
+	- see Kill Report in [[Clues]] for contents if stolen, places it in his desk in his study

 #Session_Notes